JoseiToAoiTori/AyaseChihaya/README.md

 ***

 A Discord Bot for personal use.
 Any functionality is entirely arbitrary and dependent on my mood.
+Built on top of the Yuuko and Eris frameworks.

 ***